You've Planned the Wedding. But Who's Actually Running It on the Day?

 Free timelines exist everywhere.
 Here's what every single one of them fails to do:

 - They assume everything goes to plan.
 A timeline tells you "Dinner 6:00 PM."
 It doesn't tell you what to do when the caterer says dinner won't be ready until 6:30.
-The Kit includes the scripts and decision trees for when the plan breaks — because at every wedding, something breaks.
+The Execution Playbook includes the scripts and decision trees for when the plan breaks — because at every wedding, something breaks.

 - They don't empower the person who's actually coordinating.
 You can't hand a one-page timeline to your maid of honour and expect her to manage 10 vendors, 150 guests, and a ceremony processional.
 The Delegation Packet gives her the authority, the scripts, and the specific duties she needs to act like a professional — and still enjoy the party once duties are done.